RMHogervorst/blog/content/post/2019-08-17-william-sealy-gosset-one-of-the-first-data-scientists.md

 scientist.
 He used math to solve real world business problems, he worked on experimental design, small sample statistics, quality control, and beer.
 In fact, I think we should start a fanclub!
 W. S. Gosset had qualities that we should emulate.
-He was smart, resourceful, self-taught in statistics, humble^[1] and like so many of us data scientists unfortunately, constrained by an NDA from his employer^[2] ...
+He was smart, resourceful, self-taught in statistics, humble^[Contemporary statisticians like W. Edward Deming, Udny Yule, and Florence Nightingale David, respectively called him a “very humble and pleasing personality,” “very pleasant chap” and “A nice man […] without a jealous bone in his body.”
+Both Karl Pearson and R.A.
+Fisher, the two most famous statistical thinkers of the early 20th Century, who were known to hate each other, found common ground in their fondness for Gosset.[The Guinness Brewer who revolutionized Statistics - Dan Kopf]] and like so many of us data scientists unfortunately, constrained by an NDA from his employer^[The Guinness brewery realized they had a competitive advantage with their small sample tests over other breweries and thus they prevented all scientists in the company from publishing under their own name, mentioning the name Guinness or the word beer.] ...

 Gosset worked in the Guinness brewery in the early 19 hundreds, while the brewery was ramping up its production of beer.
 They wanted to maintain the same quality